Skip to content

 To download or print a copy of this information, open all the drop-down tabs.
 Or you can ask us to send you a printed copy.
 Contact information@smauk.org.uk

-• The SMN1 gene2
+• The SMN1 gene1

 5q SMA affects the nerve cells called lower motor neurons.

 Lower motor neurons are found within the spinal cord.
-They receive electrical signals from the brain and carry these to the muscles.
-These respond, leading to movement – such as crawling and walking.
-In the same way, the lower motor neurons provide signals to the muscles we use for breathing and swallowing.
+They receive electrical signals from the brain and transfer these signals to the muscles This leads to movement – such as crawling and walking.

 The SMN1 gene is on chromosome 5 in the region labelled ‘q’.
 This is why this form of SMA is called ‘5q SMA’.

-For more information, see: The Genetics of 5q SMA.
+For more information, see: The Genetics of 5q SMA >.

 Most people have two copies of the SMN1 gene.
 People with 5q SMA have two altered copies of the SMN1 gene.
-This means they are unable to produce enough functional (working) SMN protein to have healthy lower motor neurons7.
-As a result, the lower motor neuron cells in the spinal cord deteriorate.
-This means signals cannot easily get from the brain to the muscles making movement difficult.
-The muscles then waste due to lack of use – this is known as muscular atrophy.
+They are unable to produce enough working (functional) SMN protein to have healthy lower motor neurons2.

 In summary:

-• The SMN2 gene²
+• The SMN2 gene1

-If you look across the whole population of people who have 5q SMA, the severity of SMA is linked to how much SMN protein is made9,10.
-This means there is a general relationship between the number of SMN2 copies (‘SMN2 copy number’) and the likely severity of SMA symptoms9,10.
+Looking across all people with 5q SMA, the severity of SMA is linked to SMN protein levels4,5.
+There is a general relationship between the number of SMN2 copies and the likely severity of SMA symptoms.

 Having more SMN2 copies is generally associated with less severe SMA symptoms.
-However, at an individual level, a person’s SMN2 copy number on its own does not give an accurate prediction about the Type or severity of their SMA3,4.
+However, a person’s ‘SMN2 copy number’ does not fully predict their SMA type or severity6,7.
 This is likely to be because other genetic, and possibly environmental, factors have an influence on the condition.

 Bearing this in mind, the following table gives a summary of: